FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Improved Algorithms in the Explicit Model

 \section{Improved Algorithms in the Explicit Model}

-We now consider the weighted version of \textsc{Maximum $(\cM,z)$-Coverage}, that is, we have a weight function $\pw : \pU \to \posreals$ and must find a feasible set $S$ for $\cM$ that covers (up to) $z$ points of maximum total weight.
+We now consider the weighted version of \textsc{Maximum $(\cM,z)$-Coverage}, in which we additionally have a weight function $\pw : \pU \to \posreals$ and now must find a feasible set $S$ for $\cM$ that covers (up to) $z$ points of maximum total weight.
 Unlike Section~\ref{sec:an-algor-unwe}, here a critical difference is that we assume that the sets of points corresponding to each element are given explicitly.
-Note that here we allow our solution to cover more than $z$ points, but consider only $z$ heaviest points in computing the objective.
+Note that here we allow our solution to cover more than $z$ points, but consider only the $z$ heaviest points in computing the objective.
 Thus, if $O$ is some optimal solution, by setting $z$ to be the total number of points covered by $O$, then our results imply that we can find a solution $S$ that has $f(S) \geq f(O)$.
 In fact, our result implies a stronger guarantee, as it ensures that the heaviest $z$ points covered by $S$ have alone total weight at least as large as those covered by $O$.

 We combine multiple joint $z$-representative sets with a color coding procedure to obtain our results for Maximum $(\cM,z)$-coverage.
 To this end, we consider a hash function $h : \pU \to [\bar{z}]$, where $\bar{z}$ is the smallest power of $2$ that is at least $z$.
-For an element $e \in X$, we let $h(e) = \{h(\pp) : \pp \in e\}$ be the set of all colors assigned to the points covered by $e$.
-Fix an arbitrary solution $O$ to an instance of \textsc{Maximum $(z,\ell)$-Coverage}, and let $\pZ$ be the set of $z$ points of maximum weight covered by $O$.
-We say that $\pZ$ is \emph{well-colored} by $h$ if $h$ is injective on $\pZ$ (i.e.\ $h$ assigns each point $\pp \in \pZ$ a unique color in $[\bar{z}]$).
+For each point $\pp$, we call the value $h(\pp) \in [\bar{z}]$ the \emph{color} assigned to $\pp$.
+For an element $e \in X$, we further define $h(e) = \{h(\pp) : \pp \in e\}$ to be the set of all colors that are assigned to the points covered by $e$.